Alerts & Notifications

 Notification Channels

-ServerBee supports four notification channel types.
+ServerBee supports five notification channel types.
 Each channel is configured as a separate entity that can be reused across multiple notification groups.

 Webhook